James Carlile McCoan: Early education and career

-McCoan was educated at The Royal School in Dungannon in the south-east of County Tyrone in Ulster and at Homerton College, then located in Hackney and at the time affiliated with the University of London, before graduating from London University in 1848.
+McCoan was educated at the Royal School, Dungannon in County Tyrone and at Homerton College, then located in Hackney and at the time affiliated with the University of London, before graduating from London University in 1848.

 He then entered Middle Temple in at age 22 in 1851, before being called to the bar in 1856, where he joined the south-eastern circuit.
 He did not however seek practice in England, instead pursuing a journalism career and being appointed war correspondent at Charles Dickens' The Daily News during the Crimean War.

 Towards the end of the war, McCoan travelled in Georgia and Circassia, before settling in Constantinople where he worked in the supreme consular court until 1864.
 In 1856 he founded the first English newspaper in the Ottoman Empire, The Levant Herald, which was for some time subsidised by the UK government.
 However, in 1870, he disposed of the paper and returned to England, where he began writing history publications.